 - Relaxation.
 The relaxation is a capable agent in calming anxiety, but it does not last long and will have a rebound effective causing the person to be more nervous and agitated with the drug wears off.

 These are just some of the more common effects.
 People will often lose the sense of reality, may hallucinate, inhibitions will be lowered or nonexistent, and they will struggle cognitively as well, having difficulty thinking, concentrating, or remembering necessary things.
 The danger can be when inhibitions are lowered, people high on methadone will often be reckless, make poor decisions that can lead to jail time, injury or death.

 Methadone is often given in pill or liquid form.
 As opposed to heroin, it is not usually injected.
 It’s a real danger, however, is when people crush the pills up and snort them.
-This is often thought of as the best way to take methadone to get high because by snorting it, this will get the methadone into the bloodstream faster, and it will impact the user that much quicker, often within 10 minutes.
+This is often thought of as the preferable way to take methadone to get high by the drug abusers, because by snorting it, this will get the methadone into the bloodstream faster, and it will impact the user that much quicker, often within 10 minutes.
 The danger is that it is easier to do damage to the nervous and cardiovascular systems this and increases the risk of overdose with how quickly all the methadone gets into the system versus a slow, steady release when taken orally.

 What are the Methadone After the High Effects?